 You probably already have an employee handbook, but when was the last time it was updated?

 The employee handbook is the HR playbook when it comes to communicating corporate policy to your employees.
 It’s the complete outline for your company policies and can cover everything from payroll information to performance improvement plans.
+It's usually given to new hires during their employee onboarding process.
 Though employee handbooks can vary based on company and industry, most cover the same set of policies and regulations.

 What should be included in an employee handbook?

 Terms of employment